Samsung/Universum/doc/args.rst

 Parametrizing execution
 =======================

 `Univesrum` can be executed via ``{python} -m universum`` with various parameters.
-These parameters can either be passed via command line or environment variables.
+These parameters can be passed via command line; most of them can also be passed via environment variables.

-Apart from default mode, actually used for CI, `Universum` also has several other :doc:`helpful modes <additional_commands>` and a bunch of :doc:`analyzers <code_report>` that can add comments on found issues right to the selected code review system.
+Apart from default mode, actually used for CI, `Universum` also has several other :doc:`helpful modes <additional_commands>` and a bunch of :doc:`analyzers <code_report>` that are used to add comments on found issues right to the selected code review system.

 .. argparse::
     :module: universum.__main__